 We found that whiplash is an increasing issue, therefore, Kennewick Chiropractic Injury Clinic works towards making their patients aware of this injury and how it can happen.
 Moreover, the use of Kennewick Chiropractic Injury Clinic can be found helpful for this treatment.
 Chiropractic treatments can help relieve symptoms and correct mechanical dysfunctions.
 They are changed to the stage of the injury (acute, subacute, chronic) and to its degree of severity.
 Exercises are often necessary and recommended to complete and optimize treatments.

 Our doctor at Kennewick Chiropractic Injury Clinic found some risk factors such as;

 - History of neck pain

-- Rear automobile collision or when the vehicle is stopped
+- Hit in the back of the car during an accident or when the vehicle is stopped

 Signs And Symptoms

-Our representative found some of the symptoms that are common in a whiplash.
-People who undergo a cervical whiplash may experience symptoms for a few weeks, but also for several years, depending on the severity of the injury.
-Here are the main symptoms associated with this health problem:
+People who have a cervical whiplash may experience symptoms for a few weeks, but possibly for several years, depending on how bad the injury.
+Here are the main symptoms that are common with this health problem:

-- Pain in the neck (cervicalgia) and sometimes in the arms;
+- Pain in the neck and sometimes in the arms

 - Loss of range of motion in the neck

 Approach And Diagnostic Tools